Home Animals of the World Animal Photos The Animal Kingdom Animal Activities About Us Shop Contact Us AardvarkOrycteropus afer

 Location and Habitat

 Aardvarks are located throughout central and southern Africa, south of the Sahara Desert.
-They are found in several different habitats including savannas and brushlands, and sometimes rainforest.
+They are found in several different biomes including savannas and brushlands, and sometimes rainforest.
 Aardvarks inhabit many of the same areas that lions, hyenas and cheetahs inhabit, and will often fall prey to these animals.
 This makes aardvarks necessary to the food chain in Africa.

 Diet